 Smoking; a burning “electrical” smell; loud noises, such as “clicking,” “buzzing” and “popping”; and fires.

-In light of these complaints, attorneys are looking into whether a class action lawsuit can be filed on behalf of people who own the microwave.
+In light of these complaints, attorneys are looking into whether a class action lawsuit can be filed.
+Specifically, they’re looking into the following brands:

 What Could Be Causing a Fire Risk in the Microwaves?